-You are most likely to encounter oil and gas Psychometric Testing as part of the recruitment or selection process with all the major oil and gas companies.
+You are most likely to encounter oil, energy and natural resources Psychometric Testing as part of the recruitment or selection process with all the major oil and gas companies.
 Oil and Gas Psychometric Tests of this sort are devised by occupational psychologists and their aim is to provide employers with a reliable method of selecting the most suitable job applicants or candidates for promotion.

 Therefore Oil Guru has partnered with JobTestPrep to give you the edge and make sure that you are prepared for any Psychometric test an oil and gas company could throw at you.
 Technical tests, for instance, otherwise known as Technical Test Batteries, evaluate candidates’ skills for technically oriented job positions.
 These positions will include skilled and non-skilled technicians, mechanics, machine operators and more.
 Often they are used by employers to recruit candidates for recruitment campaigns in various industries, among which are natural gas and electric utilities, ports, heavy machinery, transportation and many more types of companies.